Anup-SoftwareDev/FinalProjReadMe/README.md

 ### Day 6
 ![Day6PartA](docs/TrelloScreenShots/Day6PartA.png)

 By Day 6 three card activities (Wireframes,Application Architecture and User Stories) have been fully completed.
 Dataflow diagrams were also completed, however needed more revising and tidying up.
 Trello Screenshots were progressing as required.
-"Description of website" was done halfway and the other two items(Presentation and README) had not been started since it was not necessary at this stage.
+"Description of website" was done halfway and the other two items(Presentation and README) had not been started, since it was not necessary at that stage.
 ### Day 8
 ![Day8PartA](docs/TrelloScreenShots/Day8PartA.png)

-As it can be seen here every card has progressed except for the 'presentation' card.
+As it can be seen here every card has progressed, except for the 'presentation' card.
 README document was done half-way and the same can be said about the 'Description of Website' card.
 ### Day 11
 ![Day11PartA](docs/TrelloScreenShots/Day11PartA.png)